 Record keeping of Class-of-Business Training

 Examination bodies marking first level REs are also responsible for recording the results.
-Before the examination bodies issue results to candidates, the examination bodies upload the results onto the FSB database, after which the FSB reconciles them.
-This process ensures that the FSB has an accurate and updated database for monitoring and tracking purposes.
-Under the proposed requirements, second level REs would fall away, meaning that examination bodies will no longer have the responsibility of record keeping as it relates to second level REs only.
+Before the examination bodies issue results to candidates, the examination bodies upload the results onto the FSCA database, after which the FSCA reconciles them.
+This process ensures that the FSCA has an accurate and updated database for monitoring and tracking purposes.
+Under the proposed requirements, second-level REs would fall away, meaning that examination bodies will no longer have the responsibility of record-keeping as it relates to second level REs only.

-With class of business and product specific training FSPs, KIs and representatives are responsible for providing confirmation of training – provided both internally and externally.
-The FSP must record all the participants of any class of business or product specific training in the FSP’s competence register within 15 days after the participants completed the training.
-The FSP does not need to report this to the FSB, but the FSP is required to retain all the information and documentation for at least five years or for any other purposes as specified by the Registrar.
-When the FSB’s FAIS supervision team conducts site visits as part of their compliance monitoring, the competence register will form part of the monitoring process.
+With the class of business and product-specific training FSPs, KIs and representatives are responsible for providing confirmation of training – provided both internally and externally.
+The FSP must record all the participants of any class of business or product-specific training in the FSP’s competence register within 15 days after the participants completed the training.
+The FSP does not need to report this to the FSCA, but the FSP is required to retain all the information and documentation for at least five years or for any other purposes as specified by the Registrar.
+When the FSCA’s FAIS supervision team conducts site visits as part of their compliance monitoring, the competence register will form part of the monitoring process.
 The FSP will be required to provide evidence that the training is verified and took place.
-The FSP is also responsible for providing information from this competency register to the FSB or product suppliers when requested to do so.
+The FSP is also responsible for providing information from this competency register to the FSCA or product suppliers when requested to do so.

-At present, some industry players keep record of the competency requirements that are currently implemented, i.e. experience, qualifications and first level REs.
-Going forward, we suspect the need to update these systems to track class of business and product specific training.
+At present, some industry players keep a record of the competency requirements that are currently implemented, i.e. experience, qualifications and first-level REs.
+Going forward, we suspect the need to update these systems to track class of business and product-specific training.
 This involves costs to the FSPs to update the capacity of their IT systems and modify the system to consider the extra criteria.
 Empowering staff that work with compliance to understand the new legislation would also add costs to the industry.

 Professional bodies such as the IISA and the FPI have systems in place that currently track CPD.